Find beauty; be still. —W.H. Murray

 Ian called the long waves ‘whalebacks’.
 He was a connoisseur of waves, and I was starting to learn his vernacular for different kinds of water.
 A ‘stramash’ was the boiling effect where currents met and mixed.
 Where they clashed there was a ‘clutter’.
 Small waves ‘swithered’.
 Extremely disturbed water was either ‘bouncy’ or ‘jabbly’.
 ‘Long ones’ were the big, fast, purposeful waves, smooth in profile but intent in action, that ‘scratched their backs’ on the keels of boats.
 ‘Big bastard long ones’ were problem causers: they offered what he called ‘rough greeting’, breaking over the stern or bow of low-beamed vessels.
 To me, the surface of the sea was the fluid equivalent of white noise or Classical Chinese.
 To Ian it was legible as a children’s book.

 Macfarlane’s most recent book, Landmarks, focuses on the language of landscape, showcasing the tremendous richness of dialectal vocabulary for natural phenomena.
-I haven’t read it yet, or his first book, Mountains of the Mind, but I will.
+I haven’t read it yet, but I will.
 (I did feature a related article in a link love post last year, plus others on Twitter.)

 I felt excited to be walking these paths, which so many pilgrims had followed over centuries, drawn to this great and sacred mountain and others like it.
 Running through my brain, falling into a rhythm to which I set my pace, was a Spanish palindrome on the subject of pilgrimage: ‘La ruta nos aportó otro paso natural’ – ‘The path provides the natural next step’.
 Its chiasmic form cleverly acknowledged the transformative consequences of the foot-pilgrimage, which returns the traveller to his origin and turns the mind back upon itself, leaving the pilgrim both ostensibly unchanged and profoundly redirected.